Google Ads Overview: Everything You Need to Know

 Here, advertisers can opt between manual and automatic payments, using either a debit or a credit card.

-How do manual payments work on Google AdWords?
+How do manual payments work on Google Ads?

-They’re a way for you to prepay your Google AdWords campaign.
+They’re a way for you to prepay your Google Ads campaign.

 If the advertiser decides to make a payment for the amount of 150 USD, the cost of the campaign will be deducted from this amount.